 Many physical package formats have features that partially match the packaging model components.
 In defining mappings from the package model to a physical package format, it is advisable to take advantage of any similarities in capabilities between the package model and the physical package medium while using layers of mapping to provide additional capabilities not inherently present in the physical package medium.
 [Example: Some physical package formats store parts as individual files in a file system, in which case, it is advantageous to map many part names directly to identical physical file names. end example]

 Designers of physical package formats face some common mapping problems.
-[Example: Associating arbitrary content types with parts and supporting part interleaving. end example] Package implementers might use the common mapping solutions defined in this Open Packaging specification.
+[Example: Associating arbitrary media types with parts and supporting part interleaving. end example] Package implementers might use the common mapping solutions defined in this Open Packaging specification.
 [O2.3]

 Mapped Components

-The package implementer shall define a physical package format with a mapping for the required components package, part name, part content type, and part contents.
+The package implementer shall define a physical package format with a mapping for the following required components.
 [M2.2] [Note: Not all physical package formats support the part-growth hint. end note]

 Table 9–1.
 Mapped components